 If the breach is serious, and the Company's statement does not give cause for any other assessment, all documents in the matter are sent to the Disciplinary Committee together with a request for assessment.
 The Disciplinary Committee then sends a written enquiry to the Company asking whether it wishes to submit additional comments in the matter before it is decided.
 It is open to the Company to present its arguments orally to the Disciplinary Committee.
 When it submits its comments, the Company shall also state whether it requests an oral hearing.
 The Marketplace is also entitled to request an oral hearing.
-If neither party requests an oral hearing, the matter will normally be decided by the Disciplinary Committee on the basis of the documents submitted, unless the Disciplinary Committee considers that there are particular reasons for holding an oral hearing.
+If neither party requests an oral hearing, the matter will normally be decided by the Disciplinary Committee considers that there are particular reasons for holding an oral hearing.
 If a fine is imposed, the Marketplace undertakes to use the fine on measures to promote good ethical standards and sound practice in the securities market or which in another way may benefit the entire securities market or part of the securities market, according to the Marketplace